This post may contain affiliate links. Read the full disclosure here.

-This Eggnog Bundt Cake is a unique Christmas Dessert that will wow your friends and family.
-There isn’t actually eggnog in this cake.
-The name comes from the spices and rum that are typically found in eggnog.
+This Eggnog Bundt Cake recipe is a unique Christmas Dessert that will wow your friends and family.

-This eggnog bundt cake couldn’t be easier!
-It’s just a simple classic yellow bundt cake with the addition of rum and spices.
-Mix everything together in one bowl, pour it into a bundt pan and bake it.
-Then top it with a simple boozy glaze.
+This holiday bundt cake couldn’t be easier.
+It’s just a simple bundt cake with the addition of rum, eggnog, and spices.
+Mix everything together in one bowl, pour it into a bundt pan, and bake it.
+Then top it with the easy boozy glaze.

 The sweet glaze over the top compliments the cake perfectly.
 Made with just confectioners’ sugar and spiced rum, it takes seconds to whip it up.

 If you love eggnog flavored treats during the holiday, you’ll certainly enjoy this fun cake version.
 It will become a recipe you turn to time and time again.